Tiburonboy/EE_jupyter_notebooks/README.md

+EE_jupyter_notebooks

 # EE_jupyter_notebooks
-This repository will contain various Jupyter notebooks which explore electrical engineering problems.
-A link to my blog is [here](https://electrical-engineering-with-python.blogspot.com/).
+This repository contains various JupyterLab notebooks which explore electrical engineering problems.

+> [!NOTE]
+>- The JupyterLab notebooks in this repository are working draft copies and many sections are incomplete.
+>- Basic spelling and grammar checks have not been completed.